What is a Rain Garden?

 Bluegrass Greensource will be hosting a series of rain garden workshops sponsored by the Kentucky Division of Water.
 These workshops are free to the public and participants may be eligible to receive a $250 grant for native plants.

 This grant will offer residents of Jessamine, Scott, Madison, Clark, Bourbon and Woodford Counties educational opportunities as well as possible funds for plant materials.
-A Rain Garden Tour will also be offered in each county.
+A Rain Garden Tour will also be offered in each county after the grant program has ended.

 For more information on grants, check here.